Between Diana and Isis: Egypt’s “Renaissance” and the Neo-Pharaonic Style (1920s‒1930s)

 - 2 Although the use of the term nahda (“awakening” or “renaissance”) is widespread historically and g (...)

 3These practices indicated profound change in artistic work but also in the way the public responded to the artworks and related to these objects.
 Intertwined with the emergence of nationalist movements, the circulations of artists and images between Egypt, the Middle East, and Europe emphasized the necessity to gradually rethink artistic approaches according to these exchanges.
 In this context, the “pioneers” (al-ruwwad) were the first Egyptians to be trained in the Western tradition.
 Most of them received grants to pursue their studies in Europe, especially in Paris, Rome, and Florence.
 Thus, the knowledge of the “fine arts” (al-funun al-gamila), as defined by the West, progressively became a prerequisite for practicing art in Egypt.
 The pioneers were faced with the challenge of engaging with new genres and techniques, while being expected to develop a “national style”1 that would comply with the nahda project of a cultural awakening or renaissance.2

 4One of the responses to this challenge was the invention of a neo-pharaonic style.
 The past, regenerated, appeared as an iconographic source at the crossroads of “authenticity” and “renewal” and the lexical field of Ancient Egypt provided the pioneers with a multitude of inspirations.
 However, this approach cannot be reduced to the simple interpretation of the past revisited through Western models as it brings to the fore the newness of their art, that announced Egyptian modernism.

-- 3 On the cultural impact of archeological discoveries in Egypt, see Eliot Colla, Conflicted Antiquit (...)
+- 3 On the cultural impact of archaeological discoveries in Egypt, see Eliot Colla, Conflicted Antiqui (...)